-Having an expert negotiator manage the sale of your home is just one more reason to work with a real estate professional, like the Sales Representatives at RE/MAX Associates.
+Having an expert negotiator manage the sale of your home is just one more reason to work with a real estate professional.
 Make sure your listing agent offers capable representation, objective counsel and caring guidance for this process.

 Before engaging your agent, know how he or she will handle negotiation.
 Ask him or her questions like: